 What are Ground Rules?

-Ground Rules are simply guidelines that the Universities and Union agreed to follow during negotiations.
-The Ground Rules were agreed to in January of 2019.
+Ground Rules are simply guidelines that the Universities and Union agree to follow during negotiations.
+The Ground Rules between the parties were agreed to in January of 2019.

 When did negotiations begin?